forzavitale/forzavitale.github.io/_posts/2016-6-22-billboardproject.md

 ---
-layout: Billboard Chart Project
+layout: post
 title: Making the Chart -- Neeeed a Liiiittle Patience?
 ---
 Wouldn't it be great if we could predict Billboard song behavior??